ParthJinturkar/TeachersPetBot/docs/Command_Details/changeduedate.md

 # How to run it?
 (Small Example)
 Let's say that you are in the server that has the Classmate Bot active and online.
-All you have to do is enter the command '$changeduedate' and pass in all the parameters as a space seperated inputs in the following order: coursename, homeworkname, updated duedate (in MMM DD YYYY optional(HH:MM) format)
+All you have to do is enter the command '!changeduedate' and pass in all the parameters as a space seperated inputs in the following order: coursename, homeworkname, updated duedate (in MMM DD YYYY optional(HH:MM) format)
 ```
 !changeduedate CLASSNAME HW_NAME MMM DD YYYY optional(HH:MM)